230Daniel/Utili/SelfHosting.md

 ```

 12. Restart the SSH service with `systemctl restart sshd`.
 Confirm that you can still log in to the new user over SSH.
 Exit the old SSH terminal, and use the direct connection to the user account for the remainder of the setup.

+## Installing Docker

+1. Follow the instructions [here](https://docs.docker.com/engine/install/debian/#install-using-the-repository) to install Docker on your virtual server.
+Copy each command independently, copying several at once will not work.

+## Cloning Repository

+1. If you plan to make changes to the code, fork the [repository](https://github.com/230Daniel/Utili) on GitHub.
+In subsequent commands use your own repository's URL instead of mine.

+2. Clone the repository with `git clone https://github.com/230Daniel/Utili utili`.
+Move into the Utili directory with `cd utili`.

+## Domain Configuration and SSL Certificates

+1. Configure your domain so that it resolves to your virtual server's IPv4 address.
+Your domain provider should have instructions on how to do this.
+You can confirm that the domain is pointing to your server by accessing SSH via the domain, for example `ssh utili@example.com`.
+It can take a while for the domain to update, sometimes up to an hour.

+2. Run `chmod +x ./certificates.sh && ./certificates.sh` to start Certbot.

+3. Select option 1, "Spin up a temporary webserver (standalone)".

+4. Enter your email address so that you will receive alerts before the certificate expires.

+5. Accept the terms of service by entering Y.

+6. Decline marketing emails by entering N.

+7. Enter your domain name, for example `example.com` or `utili.example.com`.

+8. Confirm that the certificate was successfully obtained.
+If verification failed, check your domain and that the virtual machine is accessible on port 80.

+## Utili Configuration

+Finally, something to do with my code!

+1. Create a config folder by copying the example with `cp -r config-example config`.

+2. Move into the config directory with `cd config`.